tmarfil/vsr2vs/Readme.md

-Kustomize can utomatically update a VirtualServer manifest when new VirtualServerRoutes are created, focusing on routes that are one level deep from the root path.
+Kustomize can automatically update a VirtualServer manifest when new VirtualServerRoutes are created, focusing on routes that are one level deep from the root path.

 ## Directory Structure